mwolson/emacs-shared/doc/install.md

 ### (Windows only) Install Git manpages

 The Windows installer doesn't include manpages.
-If you want them (and they're readable with this Emacs configuration by doing `M-x man`) then follow these steps:
+If you want them (and they're readable with this Emacs configuration by doing <kbd>M-x man</kbd>) then follow these steps:

 - Find and download the manpages for your version of git from [the Git download list](https://code.google.com/p/git-core/downloads/list)
 - Extract them to "C:\Program Files (x86)\Git\share\man", which will probably be a new folder.
 That folder should contain directories like "man7" after extraction if you did it right.